-Creating and configuring token-based authentication for external applications is available starting in Ansible Tower 3.3.
-This makes it easier for external applications such as ServiceNow and Jenkins to integrate with Ansible Tower.
-OAuth 2 allows you to use tokens to share certain data with an application without disclosing login information, and furthermore, these tokens can be scoped as “read-only”.
-In Tower, you create an application that is representative of the external application you are integrating with, then use it to create tokens for that application to use on behalf of the users of the external application.
+Creating and configuring token-based authentication for external applications is available starting in automation controller 3.3.
+This makes it easier for external applications such as ServiceNow and Jenkins to integrate with automation controller.
+OAuth 2 allows you to use tokens to share certain data with an application without disclosing login information, and furthermore, these tokens can be scoped as 《read-only》.
+You create an application that is representative of the external application you are integrating with, then use it to create tokens for that application to use on behalf of the users of the external application.

-When integrating an external web app with Ansible Tower that web app may need to create OAuth2 Tokens on behalf of users in that other web app.
-Creating an application in Tower with the Authorization Code grant type is the preferred way to do this because:
+When integrating an external web app with automation controller that web app may need to create OAuth2 Tokens on behalf of users in that other web app.
+Creating an application with the Authorization Code grant type is the preferred way to do this because:

-external applications can obtain a token from Tower for users, using their credentials
+external applications can obtain a token for users, using their credentials

 compartmentalized tokens issued for a particular application, allows those tokens to be easily managed (revoke all tokens associated with that application, for example)

-Access the Applications page by clicking the Applications () icon from the left navigation bar.
-The Applications page displays a search-able list of all available Applications currently managed by Tower and can be sorted by Name.
+Access the Applications page by clicking Applications from the left navigation bar.
+The Applications page displays a search-able list of all available Applications currently managed by the controller and can be sorted by Name.

 If no other applications exist, only a gray box with a message to add applications displays.